Travel and Hospitality · Risk & Compliance

 What to ask us before signing

-• Ask how we will move review cycle time, fallback usage, negotiation rounds, and contract leakage within the first 30 to 60 days.
+• Ask how we report against review cycle time, fallback usage, negotiation rounds, and contract leakage and how often the reports land on leadership's desk.

 Recommended first project